daxcee/Flow-API/README.md

 Finally, from `root` of the project run:

-     bin/www

-or with monitoring for any changes and automatically restarting the server (handy and prefered):

      nodemon app.js

+Nodemon will monitor for any changes and automatically restart the server if needed.
 Open up a new browser tab and go to the follow to check if server is properly running:

 [http://localhost:3000](http://localhost:3000)